laoniu-meow/ce_cherbao_module2.7/README.md

 Step 10: Check the branch to confirm is "main", command: git branch

 Step 11: push the local repository to remote, command: git push -u origin main (Once push sucessfully, next commit and push can use command: "git push")

+# Basic Terraform to create AWS VPC and EC2 Instance

+Step 1: Create the start file for provider.tf, variables.tf and terraform.tfvars, with command: touch <filename>.tf

+Step 2: Create Provider Configuration with terraform version, provider with the default tags Create the variables.tf to define the default configuration Create the terraform.tfvars to define the final configuration